|[ Home | Photos | Current Status ] | Seed List ]|

 Special thanks goes out to early plant breeders who have contributed genes to this project including: Dave Christensen's Painted Mountain, and A. Kapuler's Rainbow Inca and Painted Hills and thanks also to every indiginous farmer and prudent gardener that ever saved corn seeds for planting next year.
 Sweet corn varieties that have contributed genes to my landrace include old-time favorite heirlooms, and the best producing modern hybrids, such as: Astronomy Domine, Blue Jade, Millersburg Red, Millersberg Red #2, Millersburg small, Red 101, Martian Double Red, Triple Play, Black Mexican, Black Puckers, Country Gentleman, White 101, Hopi-Pink Sweet, Hookers, Howling Mob, Double Standard, Double Red, Washington County Orange, Silver King, Golden Bantam, Ashworth, Pastel Colors, Early Festival Multicolor, Rainbow Inca, Painted Hills, Luther Hill, Ruby Queen-se, Precocious-se, Bodacious-se, Incredible-se, Ambrosia-se, Tuxedo-se, Cocopah, Nueta, Aunt Mary's, Anasazi sweet, Colorado Sweet Indian, and many unnamed varieties that are maintained by small-scale farmers and home gardeners.
 Seeds from many Indian corns are being incorporated into the sugary enhanced landrace as they are obtained and the su1 and se genes are back-crossed into them.
 Varieties that were introduced into the program in 2010 include: Joseph's white dent, Joseph's red dent, Joseph's purple, Anasazi flour, popcorn, Joseph's flint and flour landrace, Nevada black Aztec-su and Black Aztec-su, Peruvian purple, Earthtones dent, Taos blue, Hopi blue, Hopi pink, Missouri sweet indian-su, Missouri flour, cherry flavored flour corn, Triple play-su, Painted mountain, Martin Jewels, and Farm-stand indian-su.
 During the 2011 growing season the genetic base was expanded to start including corns from the Mexican highlands race which is currently underrepresented.
 The new varieties being crossed and trialed included: Oaxacan Black pyramid, Posole, Maricopa sweet, Anazasi Flour, Anasazi sweet, Oaxacan green, and Hopi greasy head.
 Additionally in the 2011 growing season the descendents of a couple hundred varieties of sweet corn were incorporated into the breeding program.Sharing

 To obtain seed samples send one silver dime to my post office box for each variety desired.
-That was the retail price of a packet of seeds in 1888!
+That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
+I'm still farming in the same village and asking the same price more than 150 years later.
 Include three dollars cash per shipment to cover the shipping costs.
+[Please, if you send anything other than paper put it in a padded or bubble envelope.]

 My Other Landraces